 The gallbladder is a pear-shaped organ located just under the liver.
-It is part of the biliary tract, along with the liver and bile ducts.
+It is part of the body's biliary tract, along with the liver and bile ducts.
 The gallbladder stores bile, a fluid made by the liver that helps to digest fats.
-Bile travels through the liver to the gallbladder through the intra-hepatic bile ducts for storage.
-It is released from the gallbladder through a tube, called the common bile duct, as food is broken down in the stomach and intestines.
+Bile travels through the liver to the gallbladder through the intrahepatic bile ducts for storage.
+It is released from the gallbladder through a tube called the common bile duct as food is broken down in the stomach and small intestine.

 The gallbladder’s wall is made up of 3 main layers of tissue:

-the mucosa, which is the innermost layer and covers the wall of the gallbladder
+Mucosa: The innermost layer of tissue that covers the wall of the gallbladder.

 Primary gallbladder cancer begins in the inner layer and spreads into the outer layers as it grows.